EvanHerman/wp-rest-api-controller/README.md

 	</a>
 </h1>

 <h4 align="center">Control post type and associated meta data exposure to the REST API.
-Say goodbye to manually enabling/disabling rest API endpoints via code, now you can use our dashboard interface to control exposure of your post types to the WP REST API.</h4>
+Say goodbye to manually enabling/disabling rest API endpoints via code, now you can use our dashboard interface to control exposure of your post types/taxonomies to the WP REST API.</h4>

 <p align="center">
 	<a href="https://github.com/EvanHerman/wp-rest-api-controller/actions/workflows/phpunit.yml?query=branch%3Amaster" target="_blank">